How to Overcome Common Shipping Problems?

 -

-Automate compliance documentation: Use logistics software that generates commercial invoices, customs declarations, and certificates.
+Automate compliance documentation: Use ecommerce shipping software that generates commercial invoices, customs declarations, and certificates.

 -

-Add disclaimers for duties: Let online shoppers know that additional customs fees may apply.
+Add disclaimers for duties: Let online shoppers know that additional customs fees may apply when shipping internationally.

 -